tracn03/EC463_Team_16_Sailing/webapp/README.md

 # BO-AT Mission Planner

-A web-based mission planner for an autonomous RC sailboat.
+A web-based mission planner for BO-AT.
 The frontend provides an interactive map for building waypoint missions, and the backend communicates with a Pixhawk autopilot over a SiK telemetry radio using MAVLink.

 ## Stack